How to become a prosthetist: Becky's story

 "I make a real big difference to people's lives, which is really fulfilling."

-Becky helps to fit prosthetics and orthotics.
+Becky helps to fit prostheses and orthoses.
 She then works with her patients to help them to use their new body part or brace effectively

 Becky is studying a vocational degree.
-The course is very practical – it involves making the prosthetics, as well as fitting them
+The course is very practical – it involves making the prostheses, as well as fitting them

-What to expect if you want to be a prosthetist
+What to expect if you want to be a prosthetist/orthotist

-What qualifications do you need to be a prosthetist?
+What qualifications do you need to be a prosthetist/orthotist?

-Typical entry requirements: You’ll need to take a three or four year university degree to become an prosthetist.
+You can do a three or four year university degree to become a prosthetist or an orthotist.
 It's important the course is approved by the British Association of Prosthetists and Orthotists and the Health and Care Professions Council.
 Entry requirements for university are usually three A-levels (or equivalent) including Maths and either Biology, Physics or Chemistry.